jsummers/imageworsener/readme.txt

    only "separable" resizing algorithms.)
 This may occasionally be useful for something, such as if you need to enlarge an image in one dimension while reducing it in the other.

-   The -filteralpha option lets you use a different algorithm for the alpha channel.
-This may give strange results, and is probably a bad idea.

    IW uses the filter even if the image size isn't being changed.
 Many filters will leave the image unchanged in that case, but some (such as